MohamedRadwan-DevOps/devops-step-by-step/none-community/reviews.md

 The course has many perks but 4 points stood out for me.

 First: The course is very organized.
-You already know ,even before starting, where you will start and where you will end.
+You already know, even before starting, where you will start and where you will end.
 The sequence and flow of the presentation of information is smooth, which makes you eager and excited to know the next part, and keep you anticipated for more.

 Second: It does not focus on tools, but focuses on building the foundation by introducing concepts, and I found that really useful, reason being when you start with the tool without focusing on the concepts you will falter at the first sight of problems.